hippo74/website/src/content/pages/art.md

 ---
-name: work
+name: art
-title: this is the work page
+title: this is the art page
-text: this is the text that goes on the work page
+text: this is the text that goes on the art page
 gallery:
   - description: This is the first gallery image
     image: /images/uploads/gatsby-astronaut.png